 To view Lectionary 9, click here.

-Central Idea: We can experience some of the joy and peace of salvation even now on the condition that we purify our hearts
+Central Idea: We can experience some of the joy and peace of salvation right now on the condition that we purify our hearts

 First Reading and Responsorial Psalm

 - We all need salvation and we have it!